The Fichtean Curve and How To Use It

 What is the Fichtean Curve?

 The Fichtean Curve is a narrative structure first penned by John Gardner in his book, The Art of Fiction.
-He named it for the German philosopher Johann Gottlieb Fichte, who was a key figure in the German Idealism philosophical movement and the originator of the dialectic method thesis–antithesis–synthesis.
+He named it for the German philosopher Johann Gottlieb Fichte, who was a key figure in the German Idealism philosophical movement and the originator of the dialectic method (often summarised as thesis → antithesis → synthesis).

-Fichtean Curve refers to a plot development model that emphasises a rising action punctuated by a series of crises leading up to a climax and eventual resolution.
-The curve represents the intensity and pacing of the story, suggesting that tension should rise progressively with intermittent peaks of intense action or emotion to continually engage readers.
+The Fichtean Curve takes the dialectic method and applies it to a plot development model that emphasises a rising action peppered by a series of crises leading up to a climax and eventual resolution.
+The curve represents the intensity and pacing of the story, suggesting that tension should rise progressively with periodic peaks of intense action or emotion to keep readers engaged.

 Key elements of the Fichtean Curve

-The Fichtean Curve is a simple idea that comprises three principal components; rising action, climax, and falling action.
-The reality, however, is a little more complex, as these elements must be book ended and punctuated for maximum effect.
-It’s a lot like a wave in the way you can visually imagine your narrative.
+The Fichtean Curve is a simple idea that comprises three principal components: rising action, climax, and falling action.
+The reality, however, is a little more complex, as these elements must be bookended and punctuated for greatest effect.
+It’s a lot like a wave in the way you can visually imagine your narrative (which is how you’ll often see it represented).

 A story written using the Fichtean Curve must have the following elements: